-This City's financial statements are designed to provide present users (citizens, taxpayers, customers, investors and creditors) with a general overview of the City's finances and to demonstrate the City's accountability.
-If you have questions about the report or need addition information, please contact the City's Finance Officer, Lynne Fujita-Conrads at City of Sisters, P.O.
-Box 39, Sisters, Oregon 97759 or via email to lconrads@ci.sisters.or.us.
+The Agency's financial statements are designed to provide users with a general overview of the Agency's finances.
+For questions about the report or additional information, contact the City's Finance Officer, Lynne Fujita-Conrads at City of Sisters, P.O.
+Box 39, Sisters, Oregon 97759 or email, lconrads@ci.sisters.or.us.